7 Easy Tips On How To Pack Light For A Trip

 #6: Don’t fold your clothes.
 Roll them instead!

 The best tip that I’ve learned when it comes to traveling light is to ROLL YOUR CLOTHES (perfect for those who are obsessive-compulsive like me).
 You’re used to folding your clothes when packing them, and that's ok.
-However, there's a new method!
-By rolling each garment, you’ll get to save more space inside the bag, and get to avoid having to pull out clothes that are full of creases.
-You’ll also no longer need to iron your clothes afterward.
+However, there's a better method!
+By rolling each garment, you’ll get to save more space inside the bag.
+You'll avoid having to pull out clothes that are full of creases (no more ironing needed!).

-#7: Check if your lodging is offering free towels
+#7: Check if your lodging provides free towels

 Packing a towel inside your bag can add some bulk.
-It helps to inquire if your lodging provides free towels to guests.
+It helps to inquire if your lodging has free towels for guests to use.
 In this way, you'll no longer have to bring your own.
 Also, leaving your bath towel at home can cut the number of garments that you’ll have to launder later on.
 Great idea, right?

 How about you?
 Care to share more tips on packing light?